 Created to resemble the structure of a boat, Treetop Adventure Nets is designed to jumpstart and enhance each participant's imagination while "on board".
 It includes a lookout tower (or Crow's Nest) and a wooden "ship's bridge" with a steering deck where kids can captain their own adventure.
 You will have a blast nagivating your way through a series of tunnels, open spaces, slides, and pathways while overlooking the scenic Nantahala River & 2013 World's Freestyle Wave.

 No tree-climbing or rock-climbing experience is required, but a sense of adventure is recommended.
 The Treetop Adventure Nets is a fully netted enclosure, allowing participants to enjoy the course without the need for a harness.

 Treetop Adventure Nets is available 7 days a week Memorial Day through Labor Day from 9am - 7pm.
-Avoid the wait and pre-reserve your 2 hour pass online, or purchase a pass in person at our Adventure Center.
+Avoid the wait and pre-reserve your all day pass online, or purchase a pass in person at our Adventure Center.
 Children 4 years of age and younger require an adult to accompany them in the Treetop Adventure Nets.